fishjam-dev/ts-client-sdk/examples/README.md

   - receive media from other peers
   - almost no UI

-- [simple-app](https://github.com/fishjam-dev/ts-client-sdk/tree/main/examples/simple-app) - example of usage of Fishjam client with vanilla TypeScript:
+- [Simple App](./simple-app): This example shows how to use the Fishjam client with vanilla TypeScript:
   - Pure TypeScript
   - connect to Fishjam server
   - join room